atcg/splicefinder/README.md

 }
 ```

 Note that some mouse transcripts might have selected the same genes from the reference set as others for the best blastx hit.
-This means that there should be fewer actual peptide fastas than query sequences that had positive matches in the blastx search.
+This means that there should be fewer actual cDNA fastas than query sequences that had positive matches in the blastx search.

 Now let's loop through all those sequences and align them to their proper genomes.
 The sending multiple queries to a single exonerate-server tends to make things segfault, so instead we'll instantiate exonerate-servers so that each thread gets its own.